meeshkan/hmt-deb-builder/README.md

 Depending on the environment `ca-certificates` may already be installed, and `sudo` not necessary.
 See [https://gitlab.com/fornwall/ci-test](https://gitlab.com/fornwall/ci-test) for how to install the package in the GitLab CI environment.

 # How to build the debian package
-Run
+Run the following command to create a deb file (such as `meeshkan-0.2.16.deb`) in the current directory:

 ```sh
 docker run -v $PWD:/out fredrikfornwall/meeshkan-deb-builder
 ```

-to create a deb file (such as `meeshkan-0.2.16.deb`) in the current directory.

 It will use the [latest meeshkan release on PyPi](https://pypi.org/project/meeshkan/).